Author/Producer of the Home Study Companion teaching materials

 Allow me to introduce myself.
 I am David Chandler, author of the Home Study Companion series.
 I love to teach mathematics!

 Education: I have a BS in Physics from Harvey Mudd College (individual program of studies combining physics and engineering), an MA in Education from Claremont Graduate University, and an MS in Mathematics from Cal Poly University.

 Teaching Experience: I have taught physics, mathematics, astronomy, and computer programming in public, private, international, and charter schools and community colleges since the early 1970’s.
 I recently retired from teaching at Eleanor Roosevelt Community Learning Center, a K-12 charter school that works with homeschooling families.
-Working with homeschoolers led me to see the need for supplementary materials of this kind.
+Working with homeschoolers led me to see the need for course materials that replace the classroom experience.

 I have frequently put mathematics to work outside the classroom, including working as a programmer, inventor, product designer, and consultant.
 I really do use math on a daily basis apart from teaching!
 Mathematics is a wonderful tool that enhances the potential for both creativity and fundamental understanding of the world.

-To contact Math Without Borders, the best options are to
+To contact Math Without Borders, Inc., the best options are to

 - send an Email to David@MathwithoutBorders.com,

 - or write to me at 14805 SE Arista Dr, Milwaukie OR 97267.

 - You can also call or leave a message at 503-974-9173, but I don’t have any regular office staff, so in general, email is better.

 - If you have a question for other families using Math Without Borders curriculum, sign up on the Math Without Borders Yahoo Forum.
 Also check out our Math Without Borders Facebook page.